ALERT! The Integrated Premium Transit RFQ and pre-SOQ meeting materials are available in the Project Library.

-As a way to prioritize its 30-year streetcar vision, the District Department of Transportation (DDOT) identified 22 miles, within the 37-mile proposed plan, to be implemented first.
-In addition to meeting the goals of the District’s overall streetcar vision, the 22-mile priority system was established in order to:
+As a way to prioritize its long-term streetcar vision, the District Department of Transportation (DDOT) identified 22 miles within the approximately 37-mile proposed plan to be implemented first.
+In addition to meeting the goals of the District’s overall streetcar vision, this priority system system was established in order to:

 - Build upon segments currently in construction or planning;

 - Establish priorities for planning and scheduling purposes; and